 What Is Total War Pre-Workout?

 Total War has been a popular pre-workout for several years now and comes with plenty of accolades.
 Not only was Redcon1 named the 2019 Vitamin Shoppe Brand of the Year, but Redcon1 Total War was also named the Best Pre-Workout of 2018 by Nutrition Warehouse.

 Total War claims to do three things for your workout, which include giving you unstoppable power, laser-like focus, and extreme energy.
-Made by Redcon1, it’s designed to turn your 30-minute workouts into workouts that end when you can’t lift anymore.
+Made by Redcon1 (the same makers as Halo, MRE, and Double Tap), Total war Pre-Workout is designed to turn your 30-minute workouts into workouts that end when you can’t lift anymore.

 When you’re looking at pre-workout supplements, the nutrition label will be the most important factor in your decision.
 If the label doesn’t include the right ingredients — or the right amount of each ingredient — it simply won’t live up to its claims.

 Let’s take a look at what you’ll find inside each serving of Total War Pre-Workout.